kilasuit/InitialInteractionNotes/README.md

   - Business Development Teams
   - Consultants
 - Supplements the Issues/Discussions/PR's process
-- Not just codified like this but also used in existing processes with existing productivity tooling like Power AutoMate or other process workflow tooling.
+- Not just codified like this but also used in existing processes with existing productivity tooling like Power Automate or other process workflow tooling.
 - Ability for these to be used as blog posts or to help in building blog posts or other forms of content.
 - Greater documentation and sharing of notes.